microsoft/PartsUnlimited/docs/HOL-Error_Reporting_and_Monitoring_with_DataDog/README.md

 ![](<media/publish2.png>)

-Create a unique web app name and assign it to a familiar resource group.
+Create a unique web app name and assign it to a familar resource group.
+Note: Keep similar items in the same resource group.
+As your Azure subscription grows this will assist greatly for knowing which things are related.
-> **Note:** Keep related items in the same resource group, i.e. The Web App, SQL Database and Storage account for a single application might live in their own resource group.

 ![](<media/publish3.png>)